awsdocs/aws-iot-docs/developerguide/tunnel-access.md

 The `iot:UntagResource` policy action grants a principal permission to call `UntagResource`\.
 You can specify a fully qualified tunnel ARN \(`arn:aws:iot:<aws-region>:<aws-account-id>:tunnel/<tunnel-id>`\) or use the wildcard tunnel ARN \(`arn:aws:iot:<aws-region>:<aws-account-id>:tunnel/*`\) in the `Resource` element of the IAM policy statement\.

-For more information about AWS IoT security see [Identity and Access Management for AWS IoT](security-iam.md)\.
+For more information about AWS IoT security see [Identity and access management for AWS IoT](security-iam.md)\.